 Edwin Gray (Bank Board Chairman)

-In 1984, Ed Gray was appointed Chair of the three-member Federal Home Loan Bank Board.
+In 1984, Ed Gray was appointed chairman of the three-member Federal Home Loan Bank Board.
 The Washington Post described Gray:

 "Gray was neither an economist nor a businessman by profession, but rather a born pitchman and cheerleader.
 After a brief episode as a reporter, working in the Madrid bureau of United Press International during the early 1960s, he went into public relations and made a career of saying positive things about his employees.
 This decidedly average man--brown hair, square face, medium height and build--instinctively shunned controversy and conflict."
-(Washington Post, June 11, 1990).
+(The Washington Post, June 11th, 1990).

-Not long after, the Recapitalization Bill that Gray was pushing through Congress was unexpectedly blocked by Speaker Jim Wright (Wright claimed that Gray's regulators were being too tough on TX constituents of his - Empire Savings & Loans - and that he wouldn't remove his legislative block unless Gray “called his dogs off).
-Gray later said that this incident taught him that congressional support was essential for advancing any of his reforms.
+Not long after, the recapitalization bill that Gray was pushing through Congress was unexpectedly blocked by Speaker Jim Wright (Wright claimed that Gray's regulators were being too tough on Texas constituents of his - Empire Savings & Loans - and that he would not remove his legislative block unless Gray “called his dogs off”).
+Gray later said that this incident taught him that Congressional support was essential for advancing any of his reforms.

-On March 6, 1987, Gray met with Senator Riegle to drum up support for new Direct Investment regulations.
+On March 6th, 1987, Gray met with Senator Riegle to drum up support for new direct investment regulations.
 Riegle and Gray had a very close professional relationship; early on, Riegle voiced his support for Gray as chairman and offered Gray “a shoulder to cry on.”
 Gray says that, at the end of the meeting, and when his aide left the room, Riegle pulled him aside and told him that there were senators out West who were very unhappy about the Bank Board's exam of Lincoln.
 He suggested that Gray schedule a meeting with the senators.
-Gray protested, saying it was the “same thing all over again, the Charlie Keating vendetta argument” and that he didn't want to get involved.
-Despite his aversion to the idea, Riegle closed the meeting by saying “You'll be getting a call.”
+Gray protested, saying it was the “same thing all over again; the Charlie Keating vendetta argument” and that he did not want to get involved.
+Despite his aversion to the idea, Riegle closed the meeting by saying, “You'll be getting a call.”

-Lincoln filed a lawsuit against the Direct Investment law.
+Lincoln filed a lawsuit against the direct investment law.
 Shortly after, a petition was filed for Gray's recusal.
-Then Gray's office received the call.
+Then Gray's office received a call.
 According to Gray, on the morning of April 2nd, his scheduler told him that he had a meeting in Senator DeConcini's office with a group of senators; he was not to bring any aides.
-Gray claims that he was very troubled by the instruction; but because he needed congressional support and because he was a “big boy,” he attended the meeting alone.
+Gray claims that he was very troubled by the instruction; however, because he needed Congressional support and because he was a “big boy,” he attended the meeting alone.

 Gray called his office immediately after the meeting and told his staff to wait in his office so he could debrief them on the meeting.
-Two affidavits (exhibit 6, 7) from Gray's staff members support Gray's account of that evening's meetings: “that the meeting was not arranged to hear his views but, instead, was an attempt at intimidation”, which he characterized as ‘inappropriate.'…Chariman Gray stated that Senator DeConcini took the lead in attempting to have the Board modify or withdraw the rule about Lincoln and he expressed his outrage at the senators proposal.”
-Despite these frustrations and allegations, Gray took no official action to address the Senator's conduct.
+Two affidavits (Exhibit 6, 7) from Gray's staff members support Gray's account of that evening's meetings: “That the meeting was not arranged to hear his views but, instead, was an attempt at intimidation,” which was characterized as “inappropriate.”
+Gray stated that DeConcini took the lead in attempting to have the Bank Board modify or withdraw the rule about Lincoln and he expressed his outrage at the senator’s proposal.
+Despite these frustrations and allegations, Gray took no official action to address the DeConcini’s alleged conduct.
 Instead, when DeConcini called him a few days later to tell him that the senators would like to meet with the regulators, Gray put the two parties in touch.

-Gray had no further contact with the senators regarding Charles Keating or Lincoln Saving's & Loan, save a response to a letter from McCain that requested Gray's recollection of the April 2nd meeting.
-Gray says that none of his or the Bank Board's actions were affected or altered by these meetings.
+Gray had no further contact with the senators regarding the regulation of Lincoln Savings & Loan.
+Gray says that none of his or the Bank Board's actions were affected or altered by the April meetings.